stanoddly/DotnetRaylibWasm/README.md

 ./DotnetRaylibWasm/main.js
 ```

-Our own fork of Raylib-cs
+Our own fork of Raylib-cs:
 ```
-RaylibCs/
+./Raylib_cs/
 ```

 ## Run it